 These forms are available on the Financial Services Commission of Ontario website.
 They should be used if, due to hardship, you need to access money that is locked into a Tangerine RSP, as a result of having transferred funds from a locked-in plan with another financial institution.
 Please complete the applicable form, and mail it to Tangerine, 3389 Steeles Avenue East, Toronto, Ontario M2H 0A1.

-The Home Buyers Plan (HBP) is designated for individuals who have not owned a home in any of the 5 calendar years preceding the withdrawal from a Tangerine RSP (RSP Savings Account, RSP GIC or RSP Mutual Funds).
+The Home Buyers Plan (HBP) is designated for individuals who have not owned a home in any of the 5 calendar years preceding the withdrawal from a Tangerine RSP (RSP Savings Account, RSP GIC or RSP Investment Funds).
 Money withdrawn must be used to purchase or build a home and the Client must meet all Canada Revenue Agency (CRA) requirements for being a first-time home buyer.

 The maximum withdrawal amount is $25,000.
 If the home is purchased with another individual, each person may withdraw up to $25,000 for the same house.
 Funds must have been in an RSP account for at least 90 days.
-Home must be purchased by October 1st of the following year.
+The home must be purchased by October 1st of the following year.
 There is no withholding tax on the HBP.

 Neither you nor your spouse (or common-law partner) can own the qualifying home more than 30 days before the RSP withdrawal.
-A T1036 must be completed and sent to Tangerine.
+A T1036 form must be completed and sent to Tangerine.